-If a National Dog Racing Museum is to be opened here in England, then we really need to act fast! with so many private collections of memorabilia going to waste and various old trophies and salvers being melted down purely for scrap value, then we can all see that time is running out for greyhound historians and fans.
+If a National Dog Racing Museum is to be opened, then we really need to act quickly! with so many private collections of greyhound memorabilia going to waste and numerous old trophies and salvers being melted down purely for scrap value, then we can all see that time's running out for racing historians and fans!

-I believe the venue for such a UK Greyhound Racing Museum would best be located in London, and that the recent decision to close Wimbledon Stadium on the 25th March 2017 is extremely detrimental to our cause and is yet another 'golden opportunity' to open a greyhound museum in London sadly missed!
+I believe the best location for a UK Greyhound Racing Museum would be in London and therefore the recent decision to close Wimbledon Dog Stadium on the 25th March 2017 is extremely detrimental to our cause and is yet another 'golden opportunity' to open a greyhound museum in London sadly missed!

-As all 'Predictors' will know it is only by studying the past can we visualise the future!
-Therefore, if we cast an eye back to the beginnings, we see the first stadiums opened in the mid to late 1920's.
-The most famous track was the White City Stadium, London which was constructed from the Stadium originally built for the 1908 Olympics!
-We also find that many stadiums in-order to remain financially viable shared their facilities with other sports such as athletics, cricket, cycling, football, horse racing, motor racing, rugby, show jumping, speedway etc.
+As all 'Predictors' will know, it is only by studying the past can we visualise the future!
+Therefore, if we cast an eye back to the beginnings, we see that the first dog tracks in England opened in the mid to late 1920's.
+The famous White City Stadium, London we learn was reconstructed from the stadium originally built for the 1908 Olympic Games!
+We also find that in order to remain financial viable many tracks shared facilities with other sports such as athletics, cricket, cycling, football, horse and motor racing, rugby, show jumping, speedway etc.

-I would like to thank everybody who supported and attended the "Show of Passion" held at City Hall 17/02/2014 in their efforts to retain racing at Wimbledon and furthermore pledge my own support to Paschal Taggart in his bid to transform the stadium and keep dog racing alive in London!
-Special praise must go to Diane McLean the main organiser of the WWW - WE WANT WIMBLEDON campaign, as the 1928 "Night of Passion" was also later held at 'Plough Lane' on the 20th May 2014 in recognition of the 86 years the track had been operating.
-Another big thank you goes to Paddy Ryan the former boss of Shelbourne Park who organised the follow-up "Show of Passion 2" gathering outside Nama's headquarters in Dublin on Friday 12th September, the eve of the 2014 Irish Derby Final.
+Many thanks must go to everybody who supported and attended the "Show of Passion" held at City Hall 17/02/14 in their efforts to retain racing at Wimbledon and furthermore pledge my own support to Paschal Taggart in his bid to transform the stadium and keep dog racing alive in London!
+Special praise must go to Diane McLean the main organiser of the WWW - WE WANT WIMBLEDON campaign, as the 1928 "Night of Passion" was later held at 'Plough Lane' 20/05/14 in recognition of the 86 years the track had been operating.
+Another big thank you goes to Paddy Ryan the former boss of Shelbourne Park who organised the follow up gathering in Dublin "Show of Passion 2" on the eve of the 2014 Irish Derby Final.

-Swindon "Abbey Stadium" Great News! as go-ahead is given and redevelopment starts of their new Greyhound Track 11/11/16.
+Swindon "Abbey Stadium" Great News! as go-ahead is given to start redevelopment of their new greyhound track 11/11/16.

-Towcester became the first new circuit to be built in the United Kingdom for 19 years, staged it's official Opening Meeting on the 13/12/14.
+Towcester becomes the first new circuit to be built in the United Kingdom for 19 years, and staged it's opening meeting on the 13/12/14.

 Oxford Stadium "Sandy Lane" operating since 1939 ceased trading and joins the endless list of track closures in the last few years, 29/12/12.